RockefellerArchiveCenter/zodiac_frontend/README.md

 # zodiac_frontend

-Application to track packages of digital records through the [Project Electron](https://github.com/RockefellerArchiveCenter/project_electron) services and troubleshoot errors.
+An application to track packages of digital records through the [Project Electron](https://github.com/RockefellerArchiveCenter/project_electron) services and troubleshoot errors.

+Built with [Next.js](https://nextjs.org) and [Jest](https://jestjs.io/) for testing.

 ## Local development